 Tickets cost £12 before the event and £14 on 18 & 19 June.
 They are on sale now.

-One ticket gives you access to all gardens on BOTH Saturday and Sunday; however, there are a select number of gardens which are accessible only on a guided tour.
-Places are allocated either on a first-come, first-served basis or by ballot.
+One ticket gives you access to all gardens on BOTH Saturday and Sunday; however, there are three gardens which are accessible only on a guided tour.
+All places on these tours have now been allocated.
 Details are on the individual garden pages.

 Please be aware that gardens take part voluntarily and can drop out at the last minute.

 If you buy your ticket on line, you will be sent an e-ticket to print out and take with you.
-You will also be sent a link to the on-line guidebook.
 You will be able to collect a hard-copy guidebook by presenting your e-ticket:

 Buying Tickets in Person